 More like this: Without a CRM, You’re Losing Deals and Wasting Marketing Dollars

 Get More Patients on Facebook – The Right Way

-Following these 5 strategies will set you apart from competitors, and create a more effective way to reach new patients.
-While most medical practices don’t put much thought into their approach, you’ll have strategies for targeting and ad creative that are more likely to result not just in clicks, but calls and appointment requests.
+Following these 5 Facebook strategies will set you apart from competitors, and create a more effective way to reach new patients.
+While most medical practices don’t put much thought into their approach, you’ll have strategies for targeting and ad creative that is more likely to result not just in clicks, but calls and appointment requests.

 It’s important that you execute these strategies well.
 If you’d like to work with Facebook marketing experts that are focused only on healthcare, request a consultation to speak with one of our marketing strategists.